spm/spm-docs/README.md

 ## Test :bug:

 The documentation is built using [GitHub Action](https://github.com/spm/spm-docs/actions) after each commit with the non-Insiders version of Material for MkDocs.

+## License

+The SPM Documentation is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, see [LICENSE](LICENSE) or visit http://creativecommons.org/licenses/by-sa/4.0/.